swbain/stephen-s-android-template/README.md

 # stephen's android template

-This a simple template to bootstrap android development including dependencies i use for pretty much every android project I write.
+This a simple template to bootstrap android development including dependencies I use for pretty much every Android project I write.